PerseusArkouda/GameExec/README.md

 ### How to use:
  1) Install Steam client and login.
  2) Install zenity.
- 3) Proton can be installed via GameExec directly.
+ 3) Proton GE Custom can be installed via GameExec directly.
  4) GameExec will create a new GameExec.conf the first time it runs.
  5) Add installed games to the game list and launch them.